View Dyslexie font | View high contrast

 • is there enough space for wheelchair users, users of mobility aids and other accessibility needs to navigate the venue easily? (this may include motorised scooters)

-• is there an opportunity for people with disability especially Blind and vision-impaired people to have a pre-orientation tour of the venue?
+• is there an opportunity for people with disability especially blind and vision-impaired people to have a pre-orientation tour of the venue?

 Catering